HobanLab/QUBR_GenGeoEcoDemoCorr/README.md

 5) *all_known_pop_soils* (the processed spatial and soil metrics for the 20 known QUBR population points)

-**For the following hypotheses, all of the scripts depend on a data processing script ("Data_Processing_Script.R") being run using the source() function.
+**For the following hypotheses, all of the scripts depend on the data processing script ("Data_Processing_Script.R") being run using the source() function.
 If the script was sourced already, it does not need to be run again unless the environment becomes cleared.**

-**Hypothesis 1:** Quercus brandegeei seeds are predominantly distributed either by heavy rainfall or gravity, which may impact both the spatial distribution and the genetic structure of a given population.
+**Hypothesis 1:** *Quercus brandegeei* seeds are predominantly distributed either by heavy rainfall or gravity, which may impact both the spatial distribution and the genetic structure of a given population.
 If they were distributed by heavy rainfall, we would expect the trees to be more dispersed than at random.
 If they were distributed by gravity, we would expect more clumping of trees than at random.